 What is an AC fuse?

 Fuses are wires buried in a glass cylinder that can be seen in a disconnection case.
 It’s essentially a way to protect your air conditioning system from electricity.
 If the fuse is destroyed by a voltage overheating circuit, it protects you against any possible damage unless you have power.
 Why does electricity overload occur?
 This occurs in hot summer when the cooling system is stretched beyond maximum limits.
 The air conditioner takes a long time to cool.
 A surge in power can even cause electrical overload.
+An air conditioner capacitor is a device that stores electricity and releases it during startup to help the compressor and fan motor run.

 A fuse is a metal filament or wire, usually in some type of casing.
 It’s located in the disconnect box, connected to your AC.